Ezequiel Tovar Player Props: Rockies vs. Marlins

 Marlins Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the Marlins pitching staff ranks fifth in the league.
+- The pitching staff for the Marlins has a collective 9.3 K/9, the sixth-best in the league.

-- The Marlins have the 21st-ranked team ERA among all league pitching staffs (4.47).
+- The Marlins have a 4.42 team ERA that ranks 21st across all MLB pitching staffs.

-- Marlins pitchers combine to give up 58 total home runs at a rate of 1.2 per game (to rank 17th in baseball).
+- The Marlins rank 16th in baseball in home runs given up (59 total, 1.2 per game).

-- Alcantara makes the start for the Marlins, his 10th of the season.
-He is 1-5 with a 5.21 ERA and 54 strikeouts in 57 2/3 innings pitched.
+- Garrett (1-2) gets the starting nod for the Marlins in his ninth start of the season.
+He's put together a 4.60 ERA in 43 2/3 innings pitched, with 44 strikeouts.

-- In his last time out on Saturday, the righty went 5 2/3 innings against the San Francisco Giants, allowing four earned runs while surrendering five hits.
+- In his most recent appearance on Saturday, the lefty went 6 1/3 scoreless innings against the San Francisco Giants while surrendering one hit.

+- In nine games this season, the 25-year-old has amassed an ERA of 4.60, with 9.2 strikeouts per nine innings.
+Opponents are hitting .286 against him.

 © 2023 Data Skrive.
 All rights reserved.